Working With a Broker or Salesperson

 Consumer Deposit Insurance

 All brokers and salespersons are required to be insured.
 The insurance program administered by RECO includes consumer deposit insurance.
 The coverage that protects your deposit is available under the insurance program at no cost to you.
-In the event of fraud, misappropriation of funds or insolvency there is coverage available to consumers of up to $100,000 per claim to a maximum of $1,000,000 per occurrence.
+In the event of fraud, misappropriation of funds or insolvency there is coverage available to consumers of up to $100,000 per claim to a maximum of $3,000,000 per occurrence, effective September 1, 2016.
 If the deposit is being held by your lawyer, you should contact the Law Society of Upper Canada to determine what insurance protection may be available.

 Complaints & Enforcement